changeworld/azure-docs.pl-pl/articles/api-management/api-management-howto-integrate-internal-vnet-appgateway.md

 ### <a name="step-1"></a>Krok 1

-Zaloguj się do platformy Azure.
+Logowanie się do platformy Azure

 ```powershell
 Connect-AzAccount